-Katie acknowledged that she was a little uncomfortable at times.
+Austin acknowledged that she was a little uncomfortable at times.
 She put so much toward paying down her student loan debt that she didn’t build an emergency fund.

 On the other hand, once her boyfriend bought her debt, she breathed a little easier, knowing she could make arrangements if necessary.
 She also said that she felt some confidence that her parents could help if things got really bad — although she didn’t want to go to them.

 In the end, Austin got lucky.
 She didn’t have any health problems or unexpected expenses.
 However, she doesn’t recommend living as close to the edge as she did.